jaxon330/Project-2_Budget-management/readme.md

 ## INSTALLATION INSTRUCTIONS

-* clone the repository into a local file
-*
+* npm install

-* open the index.html file and enjoy
+* run node db/seeds.js (to add data to the database)

+* run nodemon (to start the server)

+* in your browser url enter http://localhost:3000/expenses

 ### MVP
 * As a user, I want to see all my expenses on one list